Amstrad CPC: Special models and clones

-CPC472
+CPC 472

 During the August holidays of 1985, Spain briefly introduced an import tax of 15 000 pesetas (€90.15) on computers containing 64 KB or less of RAM (Royal Decree 1215/1985 and 1558/1985), and a new law (Royal Decree 1250/1985) mandated that all computers sold in Spain must have a Spanish keyboard.
-To circumvent this, Amstrad's Spanish distributor Indescomp (later to become Amstrad Spain) created and distributed the CPC472, a modified version of the CPC464.
-Its main differences are a small additional daughter board containing a CPC664 ROM chip and an 8 KB memory chip, and a keyboard with a ñ key (although some of them were temporarily manufactured without the ñ key).
+To circumvent this, Amstrad's Spanish distributor Indescomp (later to become Amstrad Spain) created and distributed the CPC 472, a modified version of the CPC 464.
+Its main differences are a small additional daughter board containing a CPC 664 ROM chip and an 8 KB memory chip, and a keyboard with a ñ key (although some of them were temporarily manufactured without the ñ key).
 The sole purpose of the 8 KB memory chip (which is not electrically connected to the machine, so consequently rendered unusable) is to increase the machine's total memory specs to 72 KB in order to circumvent the import tax.
-Some months later, Spain joined the European Communities by the Treaty of Accession 1985 and the import tax was suppressed, so Amstrad added the ñ key for the 464 and production of the CPC472 was discontinued.
+Some months later, Spain joined the European Communities by the Treaty of Accession 1985 and the import tax was suppressed, so Amstrad added the ñ key for the 464 and production of the CPC 472 was discontinued.

 KC compact

-The KC compact ("Kleincomputer" - which means "small computer" - being a rather literal German translation of the English "microcomputer") is an unauthorized and unofficial clone of the Amstrad CPC built by East Germany's VEB Mikroelektronik Mühlhausen, part of VEB Kombinat Mikroelektronik Erfurt, in October 1989.
+The KC compact ("Kleincomputer" - which means "small computer" - being a rather literal German translation of the English "microcomputer") is a clone of the Amstrad CPC built by East Germany's VEB Mikroelektronik Mühlhausen, part of VEB Kombinat Mikroelektronik Erfurt, in October 1989.
 Although the machine included various substitutes and emulations of an Amstrad CPC's hardware, the machine is largely compatible with Amstrad CPC software.
-It is equipped with 64 KB of memory and a CPC6128's firmware customized to the modified hardware, including a copy of Locomotive BASIC 1.1 modified in the startup banner only.
+It is equipped with 64 KB of memory and a CPC 6128's firmware customized to the modified hardware, including a copy of Locomotive BASIC 1.1 modified in the startup banner only.
 The expansion port is a K 1520 bus slot.
 The KC compact is the last 8-bit computer introduced in East Germany.
-Due to the German reunification happening at the time of the release only a very small number of systems were sold.
+Due to the German reunification happening at the time of the release, only a very small number of systems were sold.
 The KC compact can be emulated by free software JKCEMU.

 Aleste 520EX

-In 1993, Omsk, Russia based company Patisonic released the Aleste 520EX, a computer highly compatible with the Amstrad CPC6128.
+In 1993, Omsk, Russia based company Patisonic released the Aleste 520EX, a computer highly compatible with the Amstrad CPC 6128.
 It could also be switched into an MSX mode.
 An expansion board named Magic Sound allowed to play Scream Tracker files.

 Reception

+Your Computer concluded that the CPC 464 had "Superior graphics and sound, an excellent Basic coupled with a flexible operating system" and that Amstrad's target sales of 200,000 by the end of 1984 were realistic.

 A BYTE columnist in January 1985 called the CPC 464 "the closest yet to filling" his criteria for a useful home computer, including good keyboard, 80-column text, inexpensive disk drive, and support for a mainstream operating system like CP/M.